 Tyler Woods ( @Woods_TylerWL / Send an email ) Tyler Woods is the lead reporter for Technical.ly Brooklyn.
 His work has previously appeared in the San Francisco Chronicle, the Houston Chronicle, CT Financial News and the New Canaan News.
 There's little he loves more than great tweets on Twitter.com.

 Rashmi Chugani ( @rashmi_chugani / Send an email ) Rashmi Chugani is a multimedia journalist and a fellow at EFE News Services, the Spanish language news agency and the world's fourth largest wire.
 She writes breaking news stories as well as features about politics, business and entertainment in New York.
 Chugani is a 2015 graduate of Columbia University's Graduate School of Journalism.

 Anthony Wojciechowski ( @anthonywoj / Send an email ) Anthony Wojciechowski joined Technically as Product Director in July 2016.
-In his role, Anthony leads revenue development and product strategy for the company’s media brands, with oversight of the product, marketing and client success teams.
+In his role, Anthony leads revenue development and product strategy for the company’s media brands, with oversight of the product and marketing teams.
 Previously, Anthony served in various leadership roles at Comcast and cofounded the media consultancy POST Digital.
 Anthony lives in the East Passyunk neighborhood of South Philadelphia with his two basset hound rescues.
 Anthony’s friends and colleagues know him as “Woj.”

 Cofounder and Business Director